igorwaw/web-random/content/gallery.md

 I quickly discovered that Pelican is not up to the task.
 I saw the limitations of this software already, mainly:

 - the community is small, which means not much choice of themes and plugins (and possibly long time without updates), inadequate documentation
-- it's hard to customize a theme (unless you're ready to fork it into a new team).
+- it's hard to customize a theme (unless you're ready to fork it into a new theme).

 So I decided to give a chance to another static generator, Hugo.
 I considered it before, I chose Pelican because it was written in Python (but I never touched the source code, so it's irrelevant) and I perceived it to be simpler to use (maybe, not sure about it now).
 And I'm satisfied with the experiment.
 I'm going to build my future websites with Hugo, probably one day I'll convert my existing sites too.